 Annette K. Olesen

 Paul is a German soldier who goes AWOL when the truck he is riding in stops at a fast food restaurant.
-He then returns home to where his older brother Max lives.
-Paul is immediately attracted to Max's girlfriend, Lene, and tries to entice her into a sexual relationship, but she refuses.
-Paul is shown to be angry and frequently loses his temper at those around him, including his brother, his old friend, and his ex-girlfriend.
+He then returns home to where his elder brother Max lives.
+His girlfriend, Kerstin comes and tells him it was over between them.
+Later he Max comes home with his blonde girlfriend, Lene, a Danish actress.
+He is immediately attracted to her, and tries to entice her into a sexual relationship, but she refuses.
+He is shown to be angry and frequently loses his temper at those around him, including his brother, his old friend, and his ex-girlfriend.
 Meanwhile, the military begins to look for him.
-Written by

 Was this review helpful to you?